2025 A Year in Review

 A Year in Review from Canada to Portugal

-After months of living and training in Europe, that break hit differently.
+After months of living and training in Europe, this break hit differently.
 Being back with my family, seeing my girlfriend, and laughing with friends I grew up with reminded me why I started playing in the first place.
 Football has taken me far from home, but home is still what keeps me grounded.

 That time away was needed mentally and physically.
 The season has been intense, the expectations high, and the grind constant.
 But even on break, football doesn’t fully stop.
 Light training sessions, recovery work, and staying sharp were all part of it.
 You don’t lose two weeks — you manage them.
 Rest your mind, protect your body, but stay connected to the game.